-The Abukutsa Arts Academy will be named after Johnston Likokhe Abukutsa.
+The Anindo Marshall Arts Academy honors the life of Johnston Likokhe Abukutsa.

 Johnston Abukutsa was a career librarian who had a passion for education.
 He was the founding member of the Kenya Library Association, for which he received a posthumous recognition.
 He was an author of a number of books and manuscripts as well as an editor for books and conference proceedings.